QinyuanWu0710/QinyuanWu0710.github.io/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'qwu AT mpi-sws DOT org'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Qinyuan Wu is a Ph.D. student at MPI-SWS.
+Her advisor is Prof. Krishna P. Gummadi.
+Her research interests include   - Machine Learning Theory, Human-centered AI and Uncertainty in AI.
+She got her bachelar's degree in University of Electronic Science and Technology of China (UESTC).
 {style="text-align: justify;"}